Ubersmake/Adventure/README.md

 ### Core

 * Make the "load external file" experience more elegant.
+Use a modal after the "Load" link.

+* Add functionality for notifications (not desktop notifications).
+Can be used to notify the user of things like successfully (or unsuccessfully) loaded stories, and errors with the live editor.

+* Redesign the header to look less like a list of random options.

 ### Editor

 * Deal with H1s.
 Either lock section names, or figure out how to make them mutable without breaking things.

-And deal with extremely long, Aeneid-length sources.
-Figuring out a better live editing solution will solve a lot of problems.
+* Deal with extremely long, Aeneid-length sources.

 ### Validator